• Skip to primary navigation

 8. Make sure your baby’s formula isn’t the issue

-My daughter was on one of these formulas and I have noticed that they can be a bit more pricer than “regular” formula.
+My daughter was on one of these formulas, and I have noticed that they can be a bit more pricey than “regular” formula.

 Related: Formula Feeding Tips and Tricks To Make Your Life Easier